Make Safari better in iOS 15 with these great apps and their extensions

 These days, every major tech company feels like they want to be a publisher of news.
 And with Google's Accelerated Mobile Pages format, that's pretty much the case.
 With AMP, it's supposed to work like Facebook's Instant Articles and Apple News.
 But here's the thing — not everyone likes AMP links.

 Amplosion is a Safari extension that aims to fix all of that.
-Created by Christian Selig, the creator behind the popular Reddit app, Apollo.
-With Amplosion, you can easily redirect AMP links to their normal counterpart.
+Created by Christian Selig, the creator behind the popular Reddit app, Apollo, Amplosion, easily redirects AMP links to their normal counterpart.
 And once you enable it, everything happens automatically, so you don't even need to do any heavy lifting with your fingers.
 Of course, there's an option to whitelist sites you like, and there is a counter that lets you see how many times Amplosion has saved you from an AMP link.

 Achoo